Professional wrestling match types: Stretcher match

+A Stretcher match is a hardcore match where a wrestler must incapacitate their opponent to such an extent that they are able to get them onto a stretcher and roll them to the finish line for the victory; usually past a line at the top of the entrance ramp.
+The stretcher can also be used as a weapon.
+Stretcher matches contested in All Elite Wrestling are a combination of a stretcher match and an ambulance match, where the objective is to place your opponent onto a stretcher, roll the stretcher into the back of an ambulance, and close both doors to gain the victory.

 Steel Stairs match

-A Steel Stairs match is a match where the only legal weapon are any number of steel stairs typically situated the on opposite sides of the ring that can be used to enter the ring.
+A Steel Stairs match is a hardcore match where the only legal weapon are any number of steel stairs typically situated on the opposite sides of the ring that can be used to enter the ring.
 The Big Show faced Erick Rowan in a Steel Stairs match at the TLC 2014 WWE pay-per view.

 Symphony of Destruction match

-A Symphony of Destruction match is a match where various musical instruments are available at ringside as weapons.
-This is Elias's speciality match; it was first done in 2018 when Elias faced Braun Strowman.
+A Symphony of Destruction match is a hardcore match where various musical instruments are available at ringside as weapons.
+This is Elias's speciality match and debuted in 2018 when Elias faced Braun Strowman.

 Tables match

-A Tables match is a match in which, to win, one's opponent must somehow be driven through a table with an offensive move by their opponent.
+A Tables match is a hardcore match in which, to win, one's opponent must be driven through a table.
 It can only be won with an offensive maneuver.

 Tables matches can be contested with tag teams, under both elimination and one fall rules.
-The first tables match in the WWE was a tag-team Tables match with The Hardy Boyz versus The Dudley Boyz (the latter were known for their pioneering use of tables in professional wrestling) at the 2000 Royal Rumble.
-The object of this match was to drive all team members through a table with offensive moves, but after the high level of violence and brutality, the extensive use of steel chairs, and the non-elimination and offensive move stipulations (even after one opponent had been driven through a table with an offensive move) of this particular match, the latter making the match difficult to understand and follow- the objective of every subsequent Tables match was toned down, focused primarily on tables as the premier weapon of this match and given clarity to have just one opponent to go through a table.
-It is common for tables matches to also include a "no-disqualification" clause, which turns them into hardcore matches by nature (although this variation may also be alternately known as a Hardcore Tables match).
+The first tables match was contested at ECW's 1995 Double Tables event between The Public Enemy and The Tazmaniac & Sabu for the ECW World Tag Team Championship, whilst the first in the WWE was a tag-team Tables match with The Hardy Boyz versus The Dudley Boyz at the 2000 Royal Rumble.
+The objective of both of these matches was to drive all opposing team members through tables with offensive moves, but subsequent WWE Tables matches have only required one member to be driven through a table.
+It is common for tables matches to also include a "no-disqualification" clause, turning them into hardcore matches (although this variation may also be known as a Hardcore Tables match).
 In some tag matches, a person can save his teammate by breaking the table with his own body.
 Apparently this does not count against the team.

 Flaming Tables match

-A Flaming Tables Match, an Extreme Championship Wrestling specialty match, where the tables are set on fire, and the only way to win is to put opponents through the lit tables.
+A Flaming Tables match is an Extreme Championship Wrestling specialty match where the tables are set on fire and the only way to win is to put opponents through the flaming tables.

 Thanksgiving Leftovers Throwdown

-The Thanksgiving Leftovers Throwdown is a specialty match based on the Thanksgiving holiday debuted on the November 26, 2021 Black Friday edition of SmackDown between Rick Boogs and Angel Garza.
-It is a standard wrestling match albeit the tables surrounding the ring with leftover foods with no opponent being thrown into the table although Humberto Carrillo, who distracted Boogs with Boogs' guitar, was thrown into one of the tables by Shinsuke Nakamura.
+The Thanksgiving Leftovers Throwdown is a specialty match based on the Thanksgiving holiday.
+It debuted on the November 26, 2021 Black Friday edition of SmackDown between Rick Boogs and Angel Garza.
+It is a standard wrestling match with a table by ringside covered with leftover foods.
+No competitor was thrown into the table although Humberto Carrillo, who distracted Boogs, was thrown into the table by Shinsuke Nakamura.